The Bullet Catch

-A cripple girl.
+A crippled girl.

-My parents made a strong case – comfort, safety, and those hypotenuse hills.
+My parents made a strong case – comfort, safety and those hypotenuse hills.
 Outside the car window, there was excited chatter, with parents pressing extra francs into teenage hands.
 My father promised he wouldn’t load the chair into the baggage hold until everyone, including me, was on board.
-He waited, and discreetly heaved it on top of suitcases.
+He waited, and discreetly heaved it on top of the suitcases.
 The bus shuddered with its weight.
 I just won’t use it, I told myself.
 Like the swimsuit at the doctor’s, the circular routes around dance floors, I felt the familiar burn of shame as we drove to Wexford and the ferry.

 The Weight of Water

-On our final day, we arrive at the grotto concourse for morning mass.
+On our final day, we arrive at the grotto concourse for morning Mass.
 Hundreds of pilgrims are gathered and the spectrum of illness is striking.
 There are carers with the gravely ill; adult children with infirm parents.
 A teacher pushes my wheelchair and we search for a spot to position ourselves.
 A steward approaches and begins to speak quickly in French, but I don’t understand.
-He grasps the handles of the chair, steering me towards the front of the crowd, where the immobile and very sick are lined up, not just in wheelchairs, but in beds.
+He grasps the handles of the chair, steering it towards the front of the crowd, where the immobile and very sick are lined up, not just in wheelchairs, but also in beds.
 There are people with oxygen tanks, crumpled bodies – men or women? – who can barely sit up.
 The steward positions me beside a man in a wheelchair who has a metal frame bolted to his head.
 He twitches occasionally but is otherwise motionless.
 There is drool on his face, and I want to say something to him but can’t.
-In front of me, a man who could be 60 or 90 lies in a hospital bed.
+In front of me, another man who could be sixty or ninety lies in a hospital bed.
 His small frame is tucked tightly in, and the bones in his hand are like filigree.
-The skin is bruised, with swollen veins, which I recognise as a phlebotomist’s attempt to find a vein.
+The skin is bruised, with swollen veins, which I recognize as a phlebotomist’s attempt to find a vein.
 Under the blankets, he is a husk, almost not there.

-The arthrodesis happens, and after ten weeks encased in hip spica (I’m my own alabaster statue) a doctor attempts to remove it with a cast saw.
+After ten weeks encased in my hip spica (I’m my own alabaster statue) a doctor attempts to remove it with a cast saw.
 Blade meets skin and I try not to imagine what’s happening beneath the plaster.
 The pain feels like a scald, of heat spreading.
-I explain this to the orthopaedic doctor, this man I’ve never met, and he does that thing I’m used to male doctors doing: he tells me I’m overreacting.
+I explain this to the orthopaedic doctor – this man I’ve never met – and he does that thing I’m used to male doctors doing: he tells me I’m overreacting.
 A rotating blade is slicing into my flesh, but I need to calm down.
-When my mother starts to cry, he demands that she leave the room.
-Fifteen minutes later, I plead with him to stop and he finally gives up, annoyed.
-The next day the cast is cut away in an operating theatre under anaesthetic.
-Beneath the shell, my limbs look tanned, but this is just ten weeks of dead skin layers.
-There are multiple deep cuts.
-The leg swells that night and a nurse applies a compression bandage.
-Every time it’s removed, it pulls at the new scabs and the bleeding starts again.
-Twenty-something years on, I have six pale scars on my thighs and knees.
-Vertical lines, pink and fierce, telling a story.
+The room fills up with screaming.
+Me, as ventriloquist throwing pain across the room.

 Hips and Makers

+Although I do believe.
 Not in gods and grottos and relics.
 But in words and people and music.
 Our bodies propel us through life, with their own holiness.

 Relic and bone.